aosqa/mail_telegram/README.md

 ### ✅ 1.
 Define a Telegram Template
   ## COnfigure first your bot like in above (3)

-Just like an email template, you can define a Telegram message template using Jinja placeholders and link it to a report.
+Just like an email template, you can define a Telegram message template and link it to a report.
+-and it uses MarkdownV2 parser

 ```xml
 <odoo>